alsyundawy/dns-blocklists/README.md

 *No, they are not just block lists cobbled together from different sources.
 They have been optimized and extended to efficiently "clean the Internet" in all areas.
 See also: [Which sources are used for the lists and how are the lists compiled on the basis of these sources?](https://github.com/hagezi/dns-blocklists/wiki/FAQ#sources)*

 *The results of a test against the 10000 [whotracks.me](https://whotracks.me/websites.html) pages.
 All pages were opened and fully loaded via batch in Edge with privacy features turned off.
-Cookies were all accepted.
-NextDNS was used as the DNS.*
+Cookies were all accepted.*

 | **List**     | Total queries | Blocked queries | % blocked | % gap to light |
 |-------------:|--------------:|----------------:|----------:|---------------:|